seongmin-mun/VisualSystem/Minor/README.md

-# Major VisualSystem
+# Minor VisualSystem

 ## Description
-Here I introduce the major visualizations that I developed in regards to the research project.
-The list of major visualizations is as follows, and more detailed information can be found in the folder of each list.
+Here I introduce the minor visualizations that I developed in regards to the research project.
+The list of minor visualizations are as follows, and more detailed information can be found in the folder of each list.

 ### List
 -----------